JyotsnaMuppasani/UFOs/README.md

 ## Summary:

 D3 is a JavaScript library that produces sophisticated and highly dynamic graphics in an HTML webpage enabling it to "listen" for events, such as a user clicking a button.
-Having a separate D3.js, app.js abd data.js keeps it clean.
+Having a separate D3.js, app.js and data.js keeps it clean.
 CSS allows customizing making it visually appealing and being able to configure to user needs.